sihaocao/weather-now/README.md

 * Reactjs

 ## Features
-* See a snapshot of the chosen city's temperature (in Fahrenheit) and weather condition at that time.
+* See a snapshot of the chosen city's temperature (in Fahrenheit) and weather condition at any given point in time.

 ## Authors
 * Sihao Cao